abee3417/Study-NLP/README.md

 - 8 Lab Seminars : Reading NLP papers and presenting
 - One simple project : German-English Translation Using Transformer
 - One lab project : Psychiatric Healthcare Model (Progress, 2024.04 ~)

+  -> Our lab repository is currently private, so I will upload it after finishing the project.